Shravaniw16/Shravaniw16.github.io/README.md

-# 📱 Responsive Website Using CSS Media Queries
+#  Static Website Deployment Using GitHub Pages

-This project is part of my **Web Development Internship – Task 4**.
+This project is part of my **Web Development Internship – Task 5**.
-The objective of this task was to convert an existing **desktop-only webpage** into a **mobile-friendly responsive website** using **CSS media queries**.
+The objective of this task was to **deploy a static website online** using **GitHub Pages** and make it publicly accessible through a live URL.

 ---

 ##  Objective

+- Deploy a static website (HTML & CSS)
+- Use GitHub Pages for hosting
-- Make a desktop website responsive for mobile devices
+- Make the website accessible via a public URL
-- Use CSS media queries to handle different screen sizes
-- Improve layout, readability, and usability on small screens
-- Test responsiveness using Chrome DevTools
+- Understand basic deployment workflow

 ---

 ##  Technologies Used

-- **HTML5** – Page structure
+- **HTML5** – Website structure
-- **CSS3** – Styling and responsive design
+- **CSS3** – Styling and responsiveness
-- **CSS Media Queries** – Mobile responsiveness
+- **GitHub** – Version control and hosting
+- **GitHub Pages** – Static website deployment
 - **VS Code** – Code editor
-- **Chrome DevTools** – Testing mobile views